 - Farms and products that are not Certified Organic, should not display signage or indicate on labels the phrase “organic” or “organically grown” and “non-certified organic”.
 All such statements should have certification to back up claims.
 The term “no sprays” is misleading and should not be used on signage or when speaking to shoppers about growing methods.

 - Vendors must be in compliance with all Winter Market Guidelines and Fraser Health Authority regulations.

 - Vendors should bring any conflicts or concerns they have to the Market Manager.

-- Vendors should keep their stall clean, attractive and within the stall boundaries.
+- Vendors must keep their stall clean, attractive and within the stall boundaries.

-- Vendors should staff their own market stall.
-Family members living with the producer or employees involved in production may attend the market with, or instead of, the vendor.
+- Vendors must staff their own market stall.
+Family members of the producer or employees may attend the market with, or instead of, the vendor.
 These alternate staff should be well versed in the business/production methods.
-Vendors are responsible for ensuring that their staff members are in compliance with the Winter Market Guidelines 2017/18 and all health and safety requirements.
+Vendors are responsible for ensuring that their staff members are in compliance with the Summer Market Guidelines and all health and safety requirements.
 Vendors are responsible for ensuring their staff person has the NWFM Market Manager’s contact information and is reachable on market days.